 “You could also incorporate drone photography, other videos in there, an aerial 360, I’ve done that to include them in with the iGUIDE,” says Anita.

 Real estate marketing is changing in Halifax-Dartmouth, thanks in large part to iGUIDE.
-There was no demand for floor plans and square-footage measurements among buyers and sellers there in the past.
+There was limited demand for floor plans and square-footage measurements among buyers and sellers there in the past.
 The tech was clunky with few features, and it never caught on, but that started changing as word spread among real estate agents about what the iGUIDE offers.

 “It just has so many features,” says Anita.
 “The analytics that shows how many people have viewed it, and that gives the agent more power to get more business, which in turn helps me.
 So, it fills a need that I can provide for several people within the industry– something new in the market and it makes me stand out.”